Dubem007/Dubem007/README.md

 ### Hi there 👋

-**I am Dubem,I'm a senior software Engineer with experience deploying innovative solutions using .net, C#, Nodejs,TypeScript
+**I am Dubem,I'm a senior software Engineer with experience deploying innovative solutions using .net, C#,Java, Nodejs,TypeScript

 Here are some ideas to get you started: